v-walker/birDB/README.md

 # birDB
 A birdwatching journal and social media.
 - Learn about birds sighted in your region.
-- Add field notes and images to your personal birdwatching journal
+- Add field notes and images to your personal birdwatching journal.
-- Share your sightings with others
+- Share your sightings with others.
 - Chat with others who have similar interests!

 [Landing Page Screenshot Here]